biopragmatics/oquat/docs/unknowns/source/po.md

 </details>

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie       |   usages | nodes                                                   |
 |-------------|----------|---------------------------------------------------------|
 | GOC:0097207 |        1 | [PO:0025529](http://purl.obolibrary.org/obo/PO_0025529) |

-## `Gramene` (3)
+## `Gramene`

+There are 3 usages of `Gramene` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gramene)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gramene).

 | curie                  |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|